Northern California: Significance

 Since the events of the California Gold Rush, Northern California has been a leader on the world's economic, scientific, and cultural stages.
 From the development of gold mining techniques and logging practices in the 19th century that were later adopted around the world, to the development of world-famous and online business models (such as Apple, Hewlett-Packard, Google, Yahoo!, and eBay), northern California has been at the forefront of new ways of doing business.
 In science, advances range from being the first to isolate and name fourteen transuranic chemical elements, to breakthroughs in microchip technology.
 Cultural contributions include the works of Ansel Adams, George Lucas, and Clint Eastwood, as well as beatniks, the Summer of Love, winemaking, the cradle of the international environmental movement, and the open, casual workplace first popularized in the Silicon Valley dot-com boom and now widely in use around the world.
 Other examples of innovation across diverse fields range from Genentech (development and commercialization of genetic engineering) to CrossFit as a pioneer in extreme human fitness and training.

-It is also home to one of the largest Air Force Bases on the West Coast, and the largest in California, Travis Air Force Base.
+It is also home to one of the largest Air Force Bases on the West Coast, and the largest in California by square meters, Travis Air Force Base.